-The Board consists of AHM social workers, school administrators, Resident State Troopers, probation officers, a juvenile prosecutor, a representative from DCF and a representative from The Family Support Center.
-This highly dedicated group of people, who represent a variety of disciplines, are able to assist youth and their families during difficult times.
+The AHM Juvenile Review Board serves as a template across the state for similar programs and is made of social workers, school administrators, Resident State Troopers, probation officers, a juvenile prosecutor, a representative from DCF and a representative from The Family Support Center.
+This highly dedicated group of people assists the youth and their families during difficult times.

 Youth referred to the Board must be under 18, accept responsibility for their actions, have no previous court or police involvement and not have committed a felony.

 If you would like further information regarding the Juvenile Review Board process, please contact the AHM office at 860-228-9488.
-Our JRB Case Manager is Brendan Grimm and can be reached at BrendanG@ahmyouth.org.